 Sheets of ice adorn the streets and everything that encompasses around it.
 Icicles hanging from the roofs of the homes and the branches of trees in the gardens – St Petersburg transforms into a magical wonderland in the winter times.
 Winter in Saint Petersburg should definitely be on your bucket-list and we tell you why.
 For the entire season, among the St Petersburg winter activities, the best is to visit the streets to experience the winter wonderland, where contests are being held all over the town and you could try your luck too.

 This place turns into a wonderland in its entirety during the winter season, and the snow gives it a look straight out of fairy tale.

 Since it is just 500 miles from the Arctic Circle, the winters are usually dark and chilly in St Petersburg.
 The winter season here lasts from late November to March.
 The rivers and canals freeze throughout this period and start melting only during Spring.

 The St Petersburg Winter temperatures touch as low as -8*C. That does not deter the people of this charming place from coming out of their warm, cozy homes and having the time of their life even in the extremely chilled weather!

 During the Christmas especially, the whole city is illuminated with colorful lights and while you take down a walk on the several bridges of St Petersburg and admiring the reflections the beauty of the reflection of the lights in the water.

 6 Things To Do In St Petersburg In Winter

 From ice skating to Ice Fishing to attending ballets – winter in St Petersburg is all this and much more.
-So, put on the warmest of your clothes and explore this fascinating city.
+So, put on the warmest of your clothes and explore this fascinating city, especially if you are planning to visit Russia in January.
 You could also gulp down a few shots of Vodka too!